kanious/FinalExam6028And6044/ReadMe.txt

 3. Etc Description
+- Map image is in the solution folder - forsaken_asylum_of_koroth.png

 - Water is in room 2, which you can see on the map image.
   (Right Up side when you reset the camera location)